lazlo-bonin/ludiq-reflection/README.md

 A set of Unity classes and their inspector drawers that provide easy reflection and decoupling.

-This editor extension provides 2 new classes, `UnityVariable` and `UnityMethod`, along with their custom drawers, that behave like Unity's built-in `UnityEvent` for fields, properties and methods reflection.
+This editor extension provides 3 new classes, `UnityVariable`, `UnityMethod` and `AnimatorParameter`, along with their custom drawers, that behave like Unity's built-in `UnityEvent` for fields, properties, methods and animator parameters reflection.

 With them, you can easily refer to members of `Unity.Object` classes directly in the inspector and use them in scripting later.
 This allows for quick prototyping and decoupling for complex games and applications (albeit at a small performance cost).

 ### Say what?

-Ugh.
-Here's a picture:
+It's easier to explain it with pictures:

 ![Steps](http://i.imgur.com/Tltom7f.png)

-And another:
+Inspector view:

 ![Inspector](http://i.imgur.com/DANkdON.png)

 ### Features

-- Inspect fields, properties or methods
+- Inspect fields, properties and methods
+- *New:* Inspect animator parameters
 - Serialized for persistency across reloads
 - Works on GameObjects and ScriptableObjects
 - Multi-object editing